English as a Second Language (ESL)

 In response to a critical need in Wisconsin schools, Edgewood College has redesigned our tuition structure, allowing for a significant reduction in graduate tuition for our ESL license certification program.
 This cost reduction offers you one of the most competitively priced ways to complete this license in the state.

-Graduate tuition for the 2020-21 year (beginning Summer 2020) is $1032 per credit.
-Courses in the ESL License Sequence are offered at the discounted tuition rates shown below.
-(Effective Summer, 2020).
+Graduate tuition for the 2021-2022 year is $1052 per credit.
+Courses in the ESL License Sequence are offered at the discounted tuition rates shown below (effective Summer 2021).
+Please note costs are expected to rise.

 Each course is 3 credits, and can be applied towards a Master of Arts in Education with an ESL concentration.